-Alma Merians, PT, PhD, Award for Excellence in Research
+Programs in Physical Therapy, Award for Excellence in Research

-In honor of distinguished alumna Dr. Alma Merians, a distinguised scholar and researcher, this award recognizes a student or student group who has shown potential for future productivity in PT scholarship as judged by the faculty.
+This award recognizes a student or student group who has shown potential for future productivity in PT scholarship as judged by the faculty.

 Faculty Award for Excellence in Neurorehabilitation

 This award recognizes a student who has shown a commitment to a career in adult neurorehabilitation, academic excellence in the required neurorehabilitation coursework, academic excellence in the Advanced Seminar in Adult Neuro-Rehabilitation, excellence in the neurorehabilitation clinical education experience, and an affinity for clinical teaching.